markbasiliano/github-example/instructions.md

 hello
 I just drank a large coffee from Tim Hortons
-I had an everything bagel for lunch and it was not made the way I wanted it smh
+I had an everything bagel for lunch and it was not made the way I wanted it smh I need to throw trash cause its cluttering my work space.
+I like my area to be neat and clean.